yp/reHCstar/docs/README.md

 The default value of both of them is `-1` which means that no bound is known/provided.
-Moreover it is possible to specify a file containing an initial haplotype configuration that `reHCstar-mgr.py` tries to improve (in terms of number of recombinations).
+Moreover it is possible to specify a file containing an initial haplotype configuration that `reHCstar-mgr` tries to improve (in terms of number of recombinations).
 In this case, the initial haplotype configuration is read and the number of recombinations that it induces is used as initial upper bound.
-If not better solution is found (for example, due to time limits), then `reHCstar-mgr.py` outputs the initial haplotype configuration.
+If not better solution is found (for example, due to time limits), then `reHCstar-mgr` outputs the initial haplotype configuration.
 The file containing the initial haplotype configuration is specified as argument of the `--initial-haplotype-configuration` program option.
 Please notice that options `--initial-haplotype-configuration` and